 You can also research inspection companies online to see what inspection services they offer and if they have any positive reviews.
 Before hiring, you can also ask home inspectors for proof of licensing or certification.

-When home inspectors are on site, it’s important to ask questions and have them explain any issues they find.
-Questions you may want to ask include: what is the estimated cost of the repairs?
-Are there potential safety concerns?
-Is the home up to code?
+When home inspectors are on site, it’s important to ask questions and have them explain any problems they find.
+Questions you may want to ask include:

 Tips to Negotiate Repair Costs

-It’s important to negotiate the cost of major repairs before closing on a home purchase.
-If the inspector uncovers structural issues that need to be addressed, sellers may be willing to reduce the home purchase price for you to cover the cost of future repairs.
+The buyer must negotiate the cost of major repairs with the seller before closing on a home.
+If the inspector uncovers structural issues that need to be addressed, sellers may be willing to reduce the home price for you to cover the cost of future repairs.

-Alternatively, they may offer to make the repairs before closing or agree to an escrow account with a
+Alternatively, a seller may offer to make the repairs before closing or agree to a credit or an escrow account with money for a contractor.
+By negotiating major home repair costs before signing the home purchase agreement, you can ensure you get the best deal for your home.

 If sellers are unwilling to negotiate major issues, you should know when to walk away after a home inspection.